AVRSANAND/Book_Analysis/README.md

 ## Contents

 - `Book_Analysis.ipynb`: This notebook contains the preprocessing and analysis of the book's text.
-- `Sentiment_Analysis.ipynb`: This notebook focuses on performing sentiment analysis on the processed text.
+- `Sentiment_Analysis.ipynb`: This notebook focuses on performing sentiment analysis on the processed text from a text file.
+- `Pdf_Analysis.ipynb`: Thi notebook focuses on performing sentiment analysis on the processed text from a pdf file.
 - `book.txt`: The text file of the book used for analysis.
+- `book.pdf`: The pdf file of the book used for analysis.

 ## Requirements